ScotRail Trains is committed to protecting and respecting your privacy when you use our services. This policy is effective from 1 April 2022.

 - To provide and improve customer service – to provide you with details of our products and services, information about travelling and other helpful customer services, such as travel alerts or changes to the ScotRail products or services that you use.

 - To run the railway and improve the service - we believe in investing in our railway services, not just to benefit passengers but also the wider community, environment, and economy.
-There are lots of activities we do to achieve this, which include monitoring passenger numbers and popular stations and improving technology to help plan journeys.
+There are lots of activities we do to achieve this, which include monitoring passenger numbers, flow and crowding on trains and in stations and improving technology to help plan journeys.

 - To obtain feedback, conduct surveys and research - to conduct surveys and research to learn more about you and your views, to obtain your feedback and to improve the railways and our services.